TheFoundry-Modo/UnrealPlugin/README.md

-# Modo Material Importer Unreal Plugin
+# Modo Material Importer for Unreal Engine 4.13
   The Unreal Material Importer is a plug-in for Unreal Engine 4 that you can use to load Modo material .xml files and apply them to 3D meshes of a game level in the Unreal Engine 4 editor.

  -Binaries and source code on the master branch are for Unreal 4.13.0.
  -Older versions are zipped in legacy_unreal_versions branch:
  -https://github.com/TheFoundry-Modo/UnrealPlugin/tree/legacy_unreal_versions
- -

  -For installation and other information, please read documentation here:
  -https://help.thefoundry.co.uk/modo/#help/pages/appendices/unreal_material_importer.html
  -